Jango Fett: Jango Fett: Open Seasons

 Jango Fett: Open Seasons is a comic written by Haden Blackman with art by Ramón F. Bachs and published on 29 January 2003.
 The story begins shortly after the events of Episode I – The Phantom Menace, with long flashbacks to earlier periods.

 26 years before the events of The Phantom Menace, the Mandalorians split into two factions: the barbaric Death Watch, led by Tor Vizsla, and the True Mandalorians, honorable mercenaries led by Jaster Mereel.
 The two factions battle on Jango's homeworld of Concord Dawn.
 Jango's family helps Jaster, inciting Vizsla and his men to kill them.
 A young Jango is the only survivor and, while horrified, helps Jaster and his men escape and ambush Death Watch.
 Jaster subsequently adopts Jango and welcomes him into his faction.

 Years later, Jango has become a full-fledged Mandalorian warrior under Jaster's tutelage.
 The Mandalorians are ambushed by Death Watch, and Jaster is killed by Vizsla.
 Sporting Jaster's armor, Jango becomes the new leader of the True Mandalorians.
 A Jedi strike force led by then-Jedi Master Count Dooku slays Jango's warriors.
 Jango retaliates and kills several Jedi without any weapons before ultimately being defeated and sold into slavery to the planet's governor.
 Jango later escapes, attacks Death Watch and kills Vizsla, before beginning pursuing a career as a bounty hunter.

 Dooku, now a Sith Lord, on the orders of his master, Darth Sidious, pits the most notorious mercenaries of the galaxy against each other in order to select a genetic template for an army of clones.
 Remembering Jango from their previous encounter and impressed by Jango's unarmed killing of several Jedi, Dooku seeks out Fett.
 Fett emerges victorious and in a tense meeting with Dooku, requests one thing in return for donating his DNA: an unmodified clone to be his son and apprentice.

 In popular culture

 Pop culture website IGN named Jango Fett as the 30th greatest Star Wars character in their Top 100 countdown, citing his calm, effective demeanor and prowess in combat, despite not possessing a connection with the Force.

 On February 4, 2022, Indy Stevenson posted a fan comic of The Book of Boba Fett entitled "This Place Was Home" on Twitter to a positive critical reception.
 The comic explores Jango's relationship with Zam Wesell, simultaneous with the events of Attack of the Clones.

+On May 4th, 2022, Entertainment Weekly ranked Jango Fett 65th on its list of the greatest on-screen Star Wars characters, describing him as a "cold-blooded yet honorable mercenary" and highlighting his role as the genetic template for the clone army.